-Well, he messed up with a local MLA there who pulled strings to make sure he learnt a lesson.
+Well, he messed up with a local MLA there who pulled strings to make sure he learned a lesson.
 We did.

 The law is ours

-A typical Indian fears if not really respects law (Alright, this might be everywhere).
+Typical Indian fear if not really respects the law (Alright, this might be everywhere).
 But they know that even laws have their own limitations.
 The judiciary is slow and to a large extent blind.
-The lawyers come by dozen and for the cops all you need is either some good connections or some cash.
-This sorry tale has been part of the country for so long that unfortunately it has become an expected norm.
+The lawyers come by dozen and for the cops, all you need is either some good connections or some cash.
+This sorry tale has been part of the country for so long that unfortunately, it has become an expected norm.
 Legal disputes get stretched and reaching a conclusion might look far out.

 We are Indians

 With the advent of mobile, a telecom operator launched postpaid connections some time back.
 People took connections with forged addresses and made an STD/ ISD booth out of it.
-They kept jumping the payments till the operator realized he was bleeding.
-Some had b***s to use the right address and ask the sales person to come and collect the dues, if they had b***s and wanted it.
+They kept jumping the payments until the operator realized he was bleeding.
+Some had b***s to use the right address and ask the salesperson to come and collect the dues if they had b***s and wanted it.
 Welcome to India.

 With all the technology in place cab sharing companies are also not spared.
-People use their own cars as taxis and pose themselves as users from a separate mobile number.
-This helps them get a free pick up and drop to office with performance incentives.
+People use their own cars like taxis and pose themselves as users from a separate mobile number.
+This helps them get a free pick up and drop to the office with performance incentives.

 One of my friend who teaches driving abroad told once, Indians tend to jump processes regularly and get their license done.
 If demonetization could not stop us, nothing in the whole world can.

 It is the foreign firms who have to change and adapt themselves if they want to work and be successful here.
 Yes, it is true that Indians fancy all the products and cultures of other countries, but at the same time, it is definitely not a wise decision to think that people will adapt to the same.
 It is to be noted with the care that Indian’s are obsessed with their culture and traditional practices, that makes the need to incorporate the Indian taste in every business that steps into the great Indian market.